tahaafzal5/zero2prod/Notes.md

 #### Refactor
 * We will add a `get_confirmation_links` function to do all the work in extracting the links from the body, setting the port in the confirmation link, etc.

+### Subscription Tokens

+#### Red Test
+* We will add another test to confirm that clicking on a confirmation link would make a subscriber's `status` confirmed.

+#### Green Test
+* We will use a cryptographically secure pseudorandom number generator - a `CSPRNG` as our subscription token using `rand` and store it with the corresponding subscriber's id.
+* On the `GET /subscriptions/confirm` side, we need to:
+  1. get a reference to the database pool,
+  2. retrieve the subscriber id associated with the token (if one exists)
+  3. change the subscriber status to `confirmed`